-BTG District 32 PO Box 4722 Federal Way, WA 98063 Hello
+PO Box 4722

+Federal Way, WA 98063

+Hello,

-Like many others, you have started or restarted your journey with sobriety in a treatment program.
+Like many others, you have started or restarted your journey with sobriety.
 District 32 Alcoholics Anonymous congratulates you.
-Past experience from members of A.A. have shown that attending A.A. meetings while in treatment can augment your initial recovery.
+Past experience from members of A.A. have shown that attending A.A. meetings as soon as possible can augment your initial recovery.
 We have also found that the fellowship of A. A. can be helpful in maintaining that newfound sobriety, and we invite you to join us.
-In fact we have a program to lend you a hand.
+In fact, we have a program to lend you a hand.

-That program, called Bridging the Gap, is to assist people from treatment make a transition to the A. A. program.
+That program, called Bridging the Gap, is to assist people with making a transition to the A. A. program.
 If you are interested, you can be matched to an A. A. member who will attend meetings with you and help you get acquainted and comfortable in the A.A. fellowship.
 This volunteer is a temporary contact to guide you with learning about the A.A. program of recovery and answering your questions.
 You do not have to go it alone.